NVIDIA/aistore/docker/README.md

     $sudo rm -rf /var/lib/docker
     ```

-## Starting DFC
+## Starting AIStore
-1. If you have already installed go and configured $GOPATH execute the below command to download DFC source code and all its dependencies.
+1. If you have already installed go and configured $GOPATH execute the below command to download AIStore source code and all its dependencies.
 ```
 $go get -u -v github.com/NVIDIA/dfcpub/ais
 ```

 2. Set up your AWS configuration by using the the [`aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) command.
-To run DFC docker containers, you will need to pass your AWS config and credential directory via flag -a=<aws directory> CLI.
+To run AIStore docker containers, you will need to pass your AWS config and credential directory via flag -a=<aws directory> CLI.
 By default, AWS stores config and credential files in `~/.aws/`
 Example:
 ```
 $./deploy_docker.sh -a=~/.aws/
 ```

-3. To deploy DFC, refer to the deployment scripts in `docker/dev`, `docker/prod`, and `docker/quick_start`.
+3. To deploy AIStore, refer to the deployment scripts in `docker/dev`, `docker/prod`, and `docker/quick_start`.
 Please note that if you are running the service for the first time, the image build process will take some time; subsequent runs will use the cached images and be much faster.

 ## Helpful docker commands